WaPo’s Cybersecurity Preview of June 5 Primary

 What it’s doing well: California is one of several states that are emerging as models for election security nationwide.
 It uses paper ballots and machines that produce paper trails that can be audited — exactly what election security experts recommend.
 It’s also moving toward a vote-by-mail system, with millions of Californians mailing in ballots ahead of Election Day.
 Becker, of the Center for Election Innovation and Research, says this offers an important “early warning system” for voting irregularities: “Because so many voters vote by mail, if there were problems, we would likely see that and detect it well before Election Day,” he said.
 Additionally, the state’s online voter registration database is one of the newest in the country, so it doesn’t require the potentially costly security updates that others do.

-What it could do better: survey of election security in all 50 states released this year by the Center for American Progress recommended that the state expand its post-election auditing to include provisional ballots.
+What it could do better: A survey of election security in all 50 states released this year by the Center for American Progress recommended that the state expand its post-election auditing to include provisional ballots.
 It also recommended ending its practice of allowing electronic absentee voting from overseas, which experts warn poses privacy and security risks.

 NEW JERSEY